dgerabagi/data-curation-environment/flattened_repo.md

 ### Step 5: Verify the Setup

 Once the development server is running, you should be able to access the application at [e.g., `http://localhost:3000`].
 [Describe what the developer should see to confirm that the setup was successful].

+## 5. Managing Environment Variables and Secrets

+To provide an AI assistant with the necessary context about which environment variables are available without exposing sensitive secrets, follow this best practice:

+1.  **Create a `.env.local` file:** Make a copy of your `.env` file and name it `.env.local`.
+2.  **Redact Secret Values:** In the `.env.local` file, replace all sensitive values (like API keys, passwords, or tokens) with the placeholder `[REDACTED]`.
+3.  **Include in Context:** When curating your context for the AI, check the box for the `.env.local` file.
+4.  **Exclude `.env`:** Ensure your `.gitignore` file includes `.env` to prevent your actual secrets from ever being committed to version control.

+This allows the AI to see the names of all available constants (e.g., `OPENAI_API_KEY`) so it can write code that uses them correctly, but it never sees the actual secret values.
 </file>

 <file path="src/Artifacts/T2.
 Template - Project Vision and Goals.md">